William Bodkin (judge): Personal life

 Bodkin lived at West Hill in Highgate, North London.

 He married twice, first in 1812 to Sara Sophia Poland, who died in 1848, and then in 1865 to Sarah Constance Miles, the daughter of Joseph Johnson Miles, a J.P from Highgate.
 He had one son and one daughter.
-His son, William Henry Bodkin, succeeded him in several of his judging roles, and was the father of Sir Archibald Bodkin.
+His son, William Peter Bodkin (d.1900), succeeded him in several of his judging roles, and was the father of Sir Archibald Bodkin.

 He is buried with his first wife.